 Even if you’re planning to use these images for your holiday cards, steer away from holiday-colored clothing and let your card design incorporate those instead.
 That way you’ll be able to enjoy your images year-round!

-Button-down or structured shirts generally look better in photos.
-If you have your heart set on a t-shirt, try layering a blazer on top.
+Button-down or structured shirts with thicker material generally look better in photos.
+If you have a t-shirt you love, try layering a cardigan or blazer on top.

 Tiny Plaid, Small Stripes, & Complicated Patterns